Sleeping 8 in 4 double bedrooms (with 2 extra beds available). Children welcome.

 St Edmund’s House is a substantial stone, Grade II listed, property which has been renovated with great care to retain the wonderful original features of beamed ceilings, flagstone floors and a particularly spectacular inglenook fireplace.
 The house has been furnished and equipped to a very high standard.
 On the ground floor there is a sitting room with a large sofa, armchairs, flat screen 3D television (two pairs of 3D glasses provided)/Freesat/Blu-ray DVD player and a wood burning stove; a beautiful panelled dining room with an oak table and chairs and inglenook fireplace; a light and attractive office style area, ideal for anyone who needs to work during their holiday, with desks, a printer, photocopier, phone, monitor and xbox; a lovely shower room with walk in shower, basin and WC; a superb open plan bespoke fitted kitchen with wooden units, granite worktops, double Belfast style sink, an AGA, combination microwave, dishwasher, refrigerator and wine cooler; a second sitting area with sofas, a wood burning stove, wall mounted television and door opening onto the terrace.
 (A washing machine, tumble dryer and large freezer are available in the pretty stone cottage in the garden).
 All the upper rooms have lovely cream carpets.
 Stairs lead up to a bathroom with bath, hand shower, basin and WC plus 4 particularly charming bedrooms which all enjoy lovely open garden views which extend to the nearby downs.
 There is a master bedroom with a king size bed and wall mounted television with Blu-ray player, basin and an integral bath built into a pretty window recess with views of the castle and nearby hills; a second king size double bedroom with basin; a very pretty smaller double bedroom and a lovely twin bedroom on the third floor.
 (A folding bed is also available to enable a child to sleep separately in one of the double bedrooms).
 Access to the twin room is via a short, fairly steep, winding staircase.
 There is a powerful telescope in this view which is ideal for enjoying views of the night skies.
 Central heating and electricity provided without extra charge.
 We regret it is not possible to have a fire in the inglenook fireplace.
 WiFi and a telephone for incoming and free national calls is available.

 One of the wonderful features of the house is the beautiful large country garden at the rear of the property.
 This delightful garden is fenced and has a lovely protected terrace with garden furniture and a barbecue so that visitors can relax and enjoy meals in the sunshine; large lawns and colourful shrubberies; a pretty one room garden cottage with utility items, a small covered fish pond, views of the castle.
 Two gateways open from the garden onto open grassland area with a footpath crossing the common to give easy access to the countryside on the outskirts of the village and in the other direction giving easy access to the nearby village square.
 There are three public houses, two tea shops and an excellent restaurant within 3 or 4 minutes walk.
-Special permits are available for free parking for two cars less than a five minute walk of the cottage.
+Special permits are available for free parking for two cars within 50 metres of the cottage.
 Good bus service linking Corfe Castle with Swanage, Wareham and Poole within 3 minutes walk.

 St Edmunds House - Corfe Castle Dorset